 It’s the middle of the night and your dog has woken you up with the sounds of vomiting.
 He’s made a mess all over the house and something is clearly wrong.
 Your veterinarian closed four hours ago and now you must make the choice to head to the nearest emergency vet hospital or wait it out until morning.
 The answer is obvious, and you quickly leash your dog and head out the front door.

 This scenario isn’t uncommon - innumerable medical reasons force owners to the emergency clinic.
 There are a handful of incidents that emergency clinics report seeing consistently, and many of them can be easily prevented.
-By learning about the most common accidents, you can avoid being the next unfortunate pet parent rushing through the clinic’s door.
+By learning about the most common accidents, you can avoid being the next unfortunate pet owner rushing through the clinic’s door.

 One of the top reasons dogs end up at the emergency clinic is poisoning by something they have ingested.
 Many foods that people find enjoyable, such as chocolate, can be deadly when consumed by pets.
 Popular indoor plants like poinsettias and succulents are pretty to look at, but can cause vomiting, cardiac irregularities and a myriad of other dangerous symptoms when eaten by your dog.
 Human medications will damage the gastrointestinal tract in your dog, and something as simple as an asthma inhaler can cause seizures and death.
 Preventing accidental pet poisoning is the best way to ensure you won’t have an expensive emergency clinic visit.